charleszipp/abode/docs/onboarding/06-time-series-insights.md

 To see the basics of how TSI can be configured, after walking through the getting started tutorial linked above, walk through [this tutorial](https://docs.microsoft.com/en-us/azure/time-series-insights/how-to-ingest-data-event-hub) to learn how to connect a TSI instance to an input sink.

-### Using Time Series Insights with Azure Digital Twin

-With some manipulation, ADT can be configured to forward events to TSI for storage.
-You would accomplish this by creating an event route between ADT and an Event Hub Namespace, forwarding twin changes directly to one Hub.
-This Hub can feed into an Azure function which converts JSON patch to JSON containing the twin updated, which forwards it into another hub.
-This second and final hub can then forward events to TSI.
-[This walkthrough](https://docs.microsoft.com/en-us/azure/time-series-insights/tutorials-model-sync) gives you all the information you need if you wanted to accomplish this.

 ## Things to Consider

 - TSI and cold storage are easy to integrate, but how would that work if you wanted to segment data based on some fields in the data?